flip1995/dotfiles/README.md

 $ git clone https://github.com/mscoutermarsh/dotfiles
 ```

-Now you only have to run the `./install.sh`.
+Now you only have to run `./install.sh`.
 It's tested on the latest Arch-Linux Version.
 If you're using another system, please check the script before running.
 A script to setup vim on Windows may follow.

 If the script isn't working properly go through following steps.